mesmotronic/air-ane-fullscreen/README.md

 If you're one of those developers, then this AIR Native Extension (ANE) may be the solution you've been looking for.

-This ANE requires Adobe AIR 13+.
+Released under BSD license and requires Adobe AIR 13+.

 Just give me the ANE!
 ---------------------